 1973: Roe v.
 Wade is decided

 One of the most well-known and controversial Supreme Court decisions, Roe v.
 Wade established a woman's right to an abortion at any time during the first three months of her pregnancy, and, with some restrictions, in later trimesters as well.
 In the decade since the decision, the battle over abortion and reproductive rights has been among the most heated in American politics.

 1974: Women earn the right to open their own credit cards

 Before Congress passed the Equal Credit Opportunity Act, banks made men co-sign when a single, widowed, or divorced woman wanted to open a credit card, no matter how much she made.
 The new law made it illegal to discriminate based on gender, race, or national origin when issuing credit cards, giving women more independent access to money.
 Studies today still find that women are paying more for their credit cards.

 1975: Icelandic women go on strike

 The women of Iceland were tired of being paid less than men and not seeing women in government.
 So on Oct.
-24, 1975, 90% of Icelandic women didn't go to work, take care of their children, or do any housework; instead, 25,000 marched in the streets of the capital city.
+24, 1975, 90% of Icelandic women didn't go to work, care for their children, or do any housework; instead, 25,000 marched in the streets of the capital city.
 The rousing turnout led to some changes, and Iceland's first female president was elected five years later.
-Iceland, the country where political representation of women is highest in the world, is now considered one of the best places in the world for women, and it is currently working on ending its persistent pay gap within five years.
+Iceland, the country where the political representation of women is highest in the world, is now considered one of the best places in the world for women, and it is currently working on ending its persistent pay gap within five years.